-The slag produced from Unit 14 was wet sluiced to a surface impoundment and stored there until reclaimed.
-Due to the nature of slag and the wet sluicing process, there were not CCR fugitive dust concerns from this process.
+The slag produced from Unit 14 is wet sluiced to an indoor submerged flight conveyor system and subsequently stored in an adjacent enclosed containment until reclaimed.
+Due to the nature of slag and the wet sluicing process, there are not CCR fugitive dust concerns from this process.
+The material is then sold for beneficial reuse or placed in the onsite landfill.